brandonivey/dolphin/docs/source/setup.rst

 =====

 1. Install geoposition if necessary (pip install django-geoposition)
 2. Add "dolphin.middleware.LocalStoreMiddleware" to your MIDDLEWARE_CLASSES.
+If you are
+   planning on using Dolphin in middleware, it's suggested you put it before the middleware you use it in.
    This allows per-request random testing and per-request caching.
 3. Add "dolphin" and "geoposition" to INSTALLED_APPS
 4. Ensure that REMOTE_ADDR is pointing to the correct IP address.
 If not,